benspector3/pong-asd/README.md

 The plan for building Pong will be as follows:
 1. Create the DOM elements needed for the game with HTML and CSS
-2. Model the DOM elements with data objects
+2. Create a factory function to structure the data needed for each DOM element.
-3. Reposition the DOM elements on the screen using jQuery
+3. Create a helper function for repositioning the DOM elements on the screen using jQuery
 4. Move the paddles in response to keyboard events
 5. Move the ball in response to timed events
-6. Bounce the ball when it collides with anything
+6. Identify when the ball collides with the paddles --> Determine how the ball will bounce off
+7. Identify when the ball collides with the top or bottom --> Determine how the ball will bounce off
-7. Identify when a point ends and what to do to start a new point
+7. Identify when a point ends --> Determine what to do to start a new point
 8. End the game when 11 points are reached

 ## TODO 0: Run the template program and understand the basic structure